|Best lightweight||Bose QuietComfort Noise Cancelling Earbuds||Check Price||

 - Best waterproof: JBL x UA True Wireless Flash in-Ear Sport Headphones

-- Best waterproof with battery life: Anker Soundcore Liberty 2 Pro True Wireless Earbuds
+- Best battery life: Anker Soundcore Liberty 2 Pro True Wireless Earbuds

 - Best lightweight: Bose QuietComfort Noise Cancelling Earbuds